 Downscaling the boating experience to something the size of a sailing yacht only increases the chances of mishaps occurring.

-A yacht has ropes, wires, sails and many moving parts.
-If the weather turns foul, it affects the boat in substantial ways.
-A wave can easily crawl over its deck, tip the boat, wet every surface and cause a boom to swing violently from one side of the yacht to the other.
-An unaware crew member can be clouted by it, catapulted clear across the cockpit, and then be sent directly into the sea.
+A yacht’s deck is closer to the water.
+They are much narrower.
+The boat has ropes, wires, sails and lots of moving parts.
+If the weather turns foul, it affects the boat in violent ways.
+A wave can easily crawl over its side, twist and tip the boat over, drench every surface and then cause a boom to swing swiftly from one side of the yacht to the opposite side.
+An unaware person can be hit by it, catapulted right across the cockpit, and then sent directly into the sea.

-Blending the sailing world with the second-life dating scene makes for an interesting study of interpersonal relationships.
-Quite often, an unhappy past life provides significant motivation to make the most of a brand new one.
-Love on a yacht moves quick and is deeply passionate.
-Unfortunately, some second-lifers haven’t ended their first-life marriages before stepping out on their spouses.
-They’ll keep secrets from everyone, including themselves, to feel good about themselves again.
+Blending the sailing world with the second-life dating scene makes for an interesting study of aquatic romances.
+Love on a yacht moves quickly and is deeply passionate.
+Unfortunately, some second-lifers haven’t ended their first-life marriages before they start one.
+They’ll keep secrets from everyone to live in the moment like they once did (or should’ve done) before they got married.
 This secretive female is my protagonist’s perfect victim.

-Tanned bodies, sex and chardonnay is but half of the sailing story.
-The other half is about being surrounded by an abyss and unable to reach land when you desperately need it.
+Wild sex and chardonnay are only half of the sailing story.
+The other half is about secrets and being surrounded by an abyss, unable to reach land when it’s needed most.
 This is the muse I used when writing the sequel to SEETHINGS, SEETHINGS 2.